pigsty

 PostgreSQL FHS

-The following parameters are related to PostgreSQL database directory structure:
+The following parameters are related to PostgreSQL directory layout:

 # Working assumptions: